Saharbehpour/Trending-Topics-Dashboard/README.md

 # An Interactive Web-Based Dashboard to Track Trending Topics in Financial Journals
 This project builds a web-based interactive dashboard to detect trends in financial journals.
-The dashboard can be modified to detect trends for other journals.
+The dashboard can be modified to detect trends for other datasets with similar formats, text, and related time series features (year).

 ## Technologies